 Separating Work and Family Life

 When you work at home, your home is our office.
 You could be working one minute and tending to a child the next.
-You might be preparing dinner between phone calls or answering emails as you’re folding the laundry.
+Maybe you’re preparing dinner between phone calls or answering emails as you’re folding the laundry.
 The line between your professional life and family life becomes blurred.
 Don’t get me wrong, I’ve been guilty of this too.
 I’ve been known to have the computer sitting on the kitchen counter as I’m preparing dinner so that I don’t miss anything.

 Not Enough Space